 - monitor your weight and help you lose weight if you need to;

-- measure your blood pressure regularly and provide treatment for high blood pressure, if present;
+- measure your blood pressure regularly and provide treatment for high blood pressure, if needed;

-- check the health of your feet for any signs of foot ulcers or infections and recommend a specialist or podiatrist to help manage any diabetic foot problems, if necessary;
+- check the health of your feet for any signs of foot ulcers or infections and recommend a specialist or podiatrist to help manage any diabetic foot problems;

 - monitor your levels of cholesterol and triglycerides (types of fat found in the bloodstream) regularly, and provide treatment if your levels are outside the normal range;